chrissix666/Jellyfin-VideoOSD-FrameByFrame-Buttons/README.md

 2. Paste the content of the FrameByFrame Buttons script into the injector.

-3. Optional: Install the Custom On/Off Menu script if you want to toggle this script directly from the VideoOSD submenu.
+3. Optional: Install the Custom On/Off Menu script if you want to toggle this script directly from the video playback submenu.

 4. Save and reload Jellyfin Web.

-5. Start video playback and open the VideoOSD.
+5. Start video playback.

 ---